Find chemical-free ways to better your health and relieve pain the natural way. Are there foods for health that can cure or prevent disease?

 People who eat the most of vitamin-C rich foods (like parsley) reduced their chances of developing rheumatoid arthritis by a third.
 This was published in the Annals of the Rheumatic Diseases.

 Fresh is more flavorful, and I prefer the flat over the curly for growing myself.
 I am sure some may prefer the curly, but I find it harder to grow.
 I stick with flat parsley, and I can’t say I have a green thumb, so I always keep dried herbs around.
 I particularly like the fresh flat in salads though, but parsley can be added to almost anything.

 Medicinal and Culinary Uses of Sage

 For many centuries, sage has been used for a variety of culinary and medicinal purposes.
 It has been used in connection with sprains, swelling, ulcers, and bleeding.
 As a tea, sage has been given for sore throats and coughs.
 It also is used for rheumatism, menstrual bleeding, strengthening the nervous system and sharpening the senses or memory.
 It can be used as a gargle for inflammation in the mouth, gums or throat.
-It is often used for its antibacterial, antifungal and antiviral medical benefits.
-Sage also remedies excessive sweating, some menopause symptoms and upset stomach.
-It can made into a tea to gargle or drink.
+It is often used for its antibacterial, antifungal, and antiviral medical benefits.
+Sage also remedies excessive sweating, some menopause symptoms, and upset stomach.
+It can be made into a tea to gargle or drink.

 Sage is native to the Mediterranean, belonging to the same family as oregano, lavender, rosemary, thyme, and basil.